cindygraffin-pro/cloud-practitionner/readme.md

 - AWS Shield Standard:
   - enabled for all AWS customers by default with no add cost
   - provides protection from attacks such as SYN/UDP Floods, Reflection attacks and other layer 3/4 attacks
+  - protecrtion for EC2, CF
 - AWS Shield Advanced:
   - 24/7 premium DDoS protection, with response team (running on Route53 and Global Accelerator)
   - protect against more sophisticated attack
 - AWS WAF:
+  - can be used to protect on-premises resources if they are deployed behind an ALB
   - filter specific requests based on rules
   - protect from common web exploits (layer 7 -> HTTP)
   - on ALB, API Gateway, CF